 As you may already be aware, the Galapagos Islands are a National Park.
 To live and work in a National Park such as the Galapagos Islands is a unique opportunity.
 However, as with the majority of National Parks worldwide the local authorities request that all foreigners pay an additional fee on arrival.

-You will be required to pay US$10 on arrival at Quito or Guayaquil for an Immigration Galapagos card.
-In addition, when you arrive at San Cristobal airport you will need to pay US$100.
+You will be required to pay US$20 on arrival at Quito or Guayaquil for an Immigration Galapagos card.
+In addition, if you are under the age of 18 years, when you arrive at San Cristobal airport you will need to pay US$100.
 This fee goes directly towards preserving and enhancing this world famous National Park.
+Volunteers under 18 therefore need to have a total of US$120 in cash with them upon arrival in Ecuador.
 Unfortunately, this extra cost is out of our control and cannot be avoided when entering into the Galapagos Islands.

 All our host families are based in the town of Puerto Baquerizo Moreno.